shakes76/PatternFlow/recognition/46066853-generative-VQVAE/README.md

 - `models.discriminator` Discriminator used in DCGAN.

 # Results on OASIS brain dataset
 The VQVAE was trained only for two epochs to minimise unique q(z|x) values.
-(2 in the best case) Followed by training the DCGAN.
-Intermediate results from steps and training parameters are saved in driver.ipynb.
+(2 in the best case) Followed by training the DCGAN. *Intermediate results from steps and training parameters can be viewed in `driver.ipynb`*.

 SSIM was >0.60 in 7809 out of 10000 training images used.
 Best SSIM archived was 0.698\
 ![image](./images/result.png)